-How Reddit Karma Works - What We Know
+How Reddit Karma Works: The INS and OUTS Explained

-Reddit has cemented itself as one of the most long-lasting social media platforms available since its foundation in San Francisco in 2005.
-It essentially grew alongside memes.

-Regardless of the fact that they call themselves “the front page of the internet,” this was an excellent ploy to get millions of people to create accounts – individuals who were afraid of missing out on something so essential.
+Known as “The Front Page of The Internet,” it has experienced swift and remarkable growth.
+Old Reddit – the Reddit most of us grew up with – featured an unpolished, desktop-centric design.

+The new Reddit now has a sleek, modern interface tailored for the mobile-first era.

-Reddit is believed to have about 430 million active users who browse, post, and interact in over 100,000 different subreddits, with newcomers signing up for accounts on a regular basis.
+And unlike Karen-fests like Facebook, Reddit is still growing.
+It has around 430 million active users who browse, post, and interact in over 100,000 different subreddits, with newcomers signing up for accounts on a regular basis and going on to earn karma.

-The more these people contribute to the subreddits in various ways, the more Karma they accumulate.
-However, only a small percentage of active users will have no karma until they are downvoted more often than they are upvoted.

-How exactly does Reddit karma work, though?
+The more you contribute to subreddits, the more Karma they accumulate.
+But how exactly does Reddit karma work, though?
 How is it calculated and what can it be used for?

 How Does Reddit Karma Work?